dwatteau/scummtr/FAQ.md

 ### Is it possible to have some non-breaking spaces, for better typography?

-Yes, but as far as I know, only *Indiana Jones and the Fate of Atlantis* had "official" support for it.
+Yes, but as far as I know, only *Indiana Jones and the Fate of Atlantis* had "official" support for this.

-Fortunately, it's possible to replicate it in some other games, if you need it.
+Fortunately, it's possible to replicate this in some other games.
 I will write a guide about this at some point, but if you need this information in the meantime, feel free to contact me.

 ### My savegames crash, when I translate my game scene by scene

 Yes, the SCUMM savegames embed the names of the various objects/verbs/actors that you've encountered, so if you've translated/renamed them after they appeared in a savegame, then the game will get lost and crash when you load it back.
-You need to start the game from scratch, while translating it.
+You need to start the game from scratch, over and over, while translating it.

 This is quite tedious, indeed, but fortunately, the SCUMM games also provide some Boot Params which let you "teleport" to any scene at any time.
 Read the [ScummVM documentation about Boot Params](https://wiki.scummvm.org/index.php/Boot_Params) to learn more about this.

+### Maniac Mansion starts in demo mode after modifying it with ScummTR!

+Yes, there is a very unfortunate bug in the original English version of Maniac Mansion "V2": its `07.LFL` file appears to contain some invalid code that happens to work "by accident" (see <https://github.com/dwatteau/scummtr/issues/12>).

+When `scummrp` or `scummtr` see this code, though, they don't know how to handle it, and the original bug is now triggered, giving weird results in the game.
+You will need to restore a backup, and avoid modifying this version for now.

+The "V1" English version of the game, and the "V2" non-English versions of the game, appear to be OK, though.
+So, as a work-around, you could maybe make your changes to a German or French *Maniac Mansion*, for example.

 ### My game works fine in ScummVM, but crashes in an original interpreter (such as DOSBox)